krbz999/babonus/README.md

 - `getName(object, name)` returns the bonus with the given name on the given document.
 Returns the first one found if multiple have the same name.
 - `getNames(object)` returns the names of all bonuses on the document.
 - `getType(object, type)` returns all bonuses on the object of the given type (e.g. "attack" or "damage").
+- `getCollection(object)` returns a Collection of bonuses on the object.
 - `deleteBonus(object, id)` removes the bonus with the given id from the document.
 - `copyBonus(original, other, id)` copies a bonus with the given id from one document to another.
 - `moveBonus(original, other, id)` copies a bonus with the given id from one document to another, then removes the original bonus.